Martingale Theory

 6.2 Deriving Black-Scholes (Heuristic)

-where is a Brownian Motion (limit of Random Walk).
-Under the physical measure , the drift is .
-We choose a Risk-Neutral measure such that the drift becomes the risk-free rate .
+where is a Brownian Motion and it is the scaling limit of a random walk.
+Under the physical measure the drift is .
+Picking the risk-neutral measure swaps for the risk-free rate .

-Martingales analyze the runtime of randomized algorithms.
-Consider a random walk on a graph .
-Let be the hitting time of a vertex set.
-We construct martingales to estimate .
+Martingales give you a natural setup for working out the runtime of randomized algorithms.
+Take a random walk on a graph and let be the hitting time of a vertex set.
+We build martingales to estimate .

 7.1 Simulation: Wald’s Identity

-Let be i.i.d. with mean .
-Let .
-Let be a stopping time with .
-Wald’s Identity: .
+Let be i.i.d. with mean and let and let be a stopping time with .
+Wald’s Identity. .

 import numpy as np